-These adjectives are ordinal rankings of the department annual evaluation performance criteria: "Exceeds Expectations," "Meets Expectations," "Does Not Meet Expectations," and "Unsatisfactory".
+These adjectives are ordinal rankings of the department annual evaluation performance criteria: "Exceeds Expectations," "Meets Expectations," "Does Not Meet Expectations," and "Unsatisfactory."
 Departments must use performance criteria that reflect the same ordinal scale and the same adjectives to depict that scale.
 These ordinal rankings are defined in the Florida Board of Governors' Regulation 10.003.

-- Exceeds Expectations: a clear and significant level of accomplishment beyond the average performance of faculty across the faculty member's discipline and unit. - Meets Expectations: expected level of accomplishment compared to faculty across the faculty member's discipline and unit. - Does Not Meet Expectations: performance falls below the normal range of annual variation in performance compared to faculty across the faculty member's discipline and unit but is capable of improvement. - Unsatisfactory: performance fails to meet expectations that reflect disregard or failure to follow previous remediation efforts to provide correction or assistance, or performance involves incompetence or misconduct as defined in applicable university regulations and policies.
+- Exceeds Expectations: a clear and significant level of accomplishment beyond the average performance of faculty across the faculty member's discipline and unit. - Meets Expectations: expected level of accomplishment compared to faculty across the faculty member's discipline and unit. - Does Not Meet Expectations: performance falls below the normal range of annual variation in performance compared to faculty across the faculty member's discipline and unit but is capable of improvement. - Unsatisfactory: performance fails to meet expectations that reflect disregard, or failure to follow previous remediation efforts to provide correction or assistance, or performance involves incompetence or misconduct as defined in applicable university regulations and policies.

-B. PROMOTION CRITERIA
+B. TENURE AND PROMOTION CRITERIA

-1. University Criteria
+1. University Criteria for Tenure and Promotion

-The University extends the annual evaluation criteria defined in Department/Unit bylaws for a faculty member's teaching and service to the evaluation of a faculty member's teaching and service for consideration of promotion to Senior Instructor or Senior Lecturer.
-A faculty member's eligibility for promotion to the Senior Instructor or Senior Lecturer rank in teaching and service shall reflect the annual evaluation ratings (inclusive of both the Dean and Chair ratings) received by the faculty member in each category of teaching and service over the prepromotion window.
-To meet the University criteria minimum standard for promotion consideration, a faculty member should demonstrate no less than a majority of "Meets Expectations"/"Excellent" annual evaluation ratings in teaching and service over the prepromotion window.
+The University extends the annual evaluation criteria defined in Department/Unit bylaws for a faculty member's teaching, scholarly/creative projects, and service, to the evaluation of a faculty member's teaching, scholarly/creative projects, and service for consideration of tenure and promotion.
+A faculty member's eligibility for tenure or promotion in teaching, scholarly/creative projects, and service shall reflect the annual evaluation ratings (inclusive of both the Dean and Chair ratings) received by the faculty member in each category of teaching, scholarly/creative projects, and service over the evaluation window.
+To meet the University criteria minimum standard for tenure or promotion, a faculty member should demonstrate no less than a majority of "Meets Expectations"/"Excellent" annual evaluation ratings in teaching, scholarly/creative projects, and service over the pre-tenure/promotion window.